leedm777/advent-of-code-2019/README.md

    - Cider keystrokes
      - `C-c M-n (M-)n` - switch to current namespace
      - `C-c C-z` - switch to repl buffer
+ - `day04`
+   - Even simple things can be hard if you think about them too much.

 ## License